simgooder/gohobo/site/blog/_posts/2016-03-28-5-things-i-learned-about-van-life.markdown

 author: "Simon Gooder"
 hero: "blog/simon-gohobo-vanlife.jpg"
 category: journal
+desc: "Living in a van is not always awesome.
+But neither is living in a house.
+Actually, most of the time living in a van is awesome."
 tags:
 - vanlife
+- vandwelling
 ---

 ## Get a yoga pass ( or a gym pass )